-- Our doors will be open to the suppliers throughout the world as we pursue fairness in all business transactions. - " We will respect our business partners including suppliers, as good partners and aim for mutual growth based on mutual trust.
+- .
+Our doors will be open to the suppliers throughout the world as we pursue fairness in all business transactions. - " We will respect our business partners including suppliers, as good partners and aim for mutual growth based on mutual trust.

-DENSO Group Declaration of Corporate Behavior and Code of Conduct for DENSO Group Associates
+President's Message DENSO CSR DENSO Group Declaration of Corporate Behavior and Code of Conduct for DENSO Group Associates